cfrioux/docker_conda_ssh/README.md

 # docker_conda_ssh_cplex
-Dockerfile for an image containing Conda, open-ssh and ready for installing IBM Ilog optimization Cplex
+Dockerfile for an image containing Conda, open-ssh and java-ready for installing IBM products